AdrienVannson/doreisa-internship/report/report.typ

 == Leonardo

+Leonardo @leonardo is a supercomputer located in Bologna (Italy).
+It was ranked 10#super[th] in the Top500 list of June 2025 @top500.
+Its CPU partition @leonardo-cpu is composed of 1536 nodes, each having:
+  - 2 56-core Intel Xeon Platinum 8480+ CPUs
+  - 16x 32 GB DDR5-4800 (512 GB)

 == Grid5000, `gros` cluster

 Grid5000 @grid5000 is a large-scale testbed for research.
 It is composed of thousands of nodes, distributed across sites in France and Luxembourg.